Welcome back! I'm going to cover the second part of how to make this card today. Yesterday I covered the elf and today I'm talking about the presents.

 I attached the shorter piece of cloud paper at the fold where the longer piece that had been scored.

 Then I had to cut the bottom part of the split, so I used the longer bat wing to make some abstract looking hills.
+Again I cut a longer and a shorter piece so there are layers.
+They need to line up at the bottom.

 Once I got them cut, I adhered them together and then did some messy sewing across the bottom